jessicarush/javascript-notes/document_object_model.md

 For a full list see the links listed under [Working With Elements](#Working-With-Elements)

-`chileElementCount` - returns the number of child elements an element has
+`childElementCount` - returns the number of child elements an element has
-`classList` - returns the class name(s) of an element
+`classList` - returns the class name(s) of an element.
+This can then be chained with it's own methods for example: `element.classList.add('mystyle')` or `element.classList.remove('mystyle')`
 `className` -  sets or returns the value of the class attribute of an element
 `clientHeight` -  returns the height of an element, including padding
 `clientWidth` -  returns the width of an element, including padding